passbolt/passbolt-windows/README.md

 This command runs the unit tests in Release mode and generates a test results file named PassboltDesktopApp.UnitTests.trx.

 After the tests complete, you can view the results in Visual Studio or any other tool that supports TRX format.

+## Checking for Outdated .NET NuGet Dependencies in Visual Studio
+1. Open your project in Visual Studio.
+2. In the Solution Explorer, right-click on the project and select "Manage NuGet Packages".
+3. In the NuGet Package Manager, click on the "Updates" tab to see a list of all available updates for your NuGet packages.
+4. You can use this information to determine if any of your NuGet packages need to be updated.

 ## Deploying the application

 To deploy the application, you can distribute the package file or upload it to the [Microsoft Store](https://docs.microsoft.com/en-us/windows/msix/packaging-tool/create-app-package-with-packaging-tool#step-6-upload-your-package-to-the-store).
 For more information on deploying UWP apps, refer to the [official documentation](https://docs.microsoft.com/en-us/windows/msix/deploy-uwp-app).